 Medical Services Insurance in the name of the public healthcare system in Nova Scotia.
 The health insurance plan covers (with some restrictions), medical, dental, hospital and optometric services that are deemed medically necessary.
 To be eligible for this you must:

-be physically present in the province for 183 days every calender year
+- be physically present in the province for 183 days every calendar year

 The Nova Scotia healthcare card contains your insurance information, as well as photograph, birth date, address, and donor status (1=all organ donation, 2=organ donation with exceptions).
 Each of your family members will receive their own health cards becuase the information is individual.
 If you lose or damage your card, or if it is stolen, or your information changes, call 1.902.496.7008, or (toll free within Nova Scotia) 1800.563.8880.
 Your expiry date is also issued on the health card, and 3 months before this, you must complete the Health Card Renewal form, sign it, return it to the MSI, and wait for your new card to be mailed, in order to make sure your insurance with the public healthcare system remains valid.
 It is important that you always have your healthcare card with you!
 At medical appointments you will need to present it in order to receive insured visits.